 In September all Lower Sixth boys come into School for the morning before the start of the Autumn Term.
 This induction morning involves meetings with the Head of Sixth Form, Form Tutors and Heads of Department for each AS/A level subject option.

-There is an early Parents’ Evening in September for all Lower Sixth parents to meet their son’s new tutor and in October the Head of Year will write to the parents of new Lower Sixth Formers to report on their progress both academically and in terms of settling in.
+There is an early Parents’ Evening in September for all Lower Sixth parents to meet their son’s new tutor and in October the Head of Year will write to the parents of new Lower Sixth pupils to report on their progress both academically and in terms of settling in.